CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

     struct iphdr *iph;
     char *hook;

-    switch (state->hook){
+    switch (state->hook){                ➊
         case NF_INET_LOCAL_IN:
             printk("*** LOCAL_IN"); break;
         .. (code omitted) ...
     }

-    iph = ip_hdr(skb); À
+    iph = ip_hdr(skb);                   ➋
-    printk(" %pI4 --> %pI4\n", &(iph->saddr), &(iph->daddr)); Ã
+    printk(" %pI4 --> %pI4\n", &(iph->saddr), &(iph->daddr));     ➌
     return NF_ACCEPT;
 }
 ```
-If you need to get the headers for other protocols, you can use the following functions defined in various
-header files.
-The structure definition of these headers can be found inside the `/lib/modules/5.4.
-0-54-generic/build/include/uapi/linux` folder, where the version number in the path is the
-result of "`uname -r`", so it may be different if the kernel version is different.
+&emsp; If you need to get the headers for other protocols, you can use the following functions defined in various header files.
+The structure definition of these headers can be found inside the `/lib/modules/5.4.0-54-generic/build/include/uapi/linux` folder, where the version number in the path is the result of "`uname -r`", so it may be different if the kernel version is different.
 ```
 struct  iphdr   *iph    = ip_hdr(skb)     // (need to include <linux/ip.h>)
 struct  tcphdr  *tcph   = tcp_hdr(skb)   // (need to include <linux/tcp.h>)
 struct  udphdr  *udph   = udp_hdr(skb)   // (need to include <linux/udp.h>)
 struct  icmphdr *icmph  = icmp_hdr(skb)  // (need to include <linux/icmp.h>)
 ```
-**Blocking packets.** We also provide a hook function example to show how to block a packet, if it satisfies
-the specified condition.
-The following example blocks the UDP packets if their destination IP is `8.8.8.8.`
-and the destination port is `53`.
-This means blocking the DNS query to the nameserver `8.8.8.8.
+**Blocking packets.** We also provide a hook function example to show how to block a packet, if it satisfies the specified condition.
+The following example blocks the UDP packets if their destination IP is `8.8.8.8.` and the destination port is `53`.
+This means blocking the DNS query to the nameserver `8.8.8.8`.

-Listing 4: Code example: blocking UDP
+&emsp; &emsp; &emsp; &emsp;  &emsp; &emsp;  &emsp; &emsp; Listing 4: Code example: blocking UDP
 ```
 unsigned int blockUDP(void *priv, struct sk_buff *skb,
                         const struct nf_hook_state *state)